vanlinh1729/MyBudgetManagementWebsite/README.md

 # My Budget Management

 Welcome to My Budget Management!
 This web application is designed to help you efficiently manage your personal finances.
-In this project, I implement
+In this project, I will implement authentication, authorization using JWT, automatic email sending, cronjob... new features are still in development.

 ## Website
 Visit the live application: [My Budget Management](https://mybudgetmanagement.nguyenvanlinh.io.vn/)